GreatBahram/5-minute-git/notes/01-centralise-git-configuration.md

 As you might know git has three different configuration:

 - `system`: applied to all users on your computer
-- `global`: applied to all repositiroes for a single user
+- `global`: applied to all repositories for a single user
 - `local`: applied to a single repository

 ## Migration :hatched_chick: